TheSylence/BumpVersion/README.md

 A project file may contain as many tasks as you want to.
 For every task you need to add a `Task`-element to your project file.
 Also you have to specify what type the task is by providing a `type`-attribute to the element.
-If the tasks requires further configuration you can add these configurations by putting `key`-elements inside
+If the tasks requires further configuration you can add these configurations by putting `key`-elements inside the task.
+The `key`-element needs a `name`-attribute and a `value`-attribute.

 ## WriteToFile